fidelity/kraan/docs/user-guide.md

 ## Processing Controls

 The `interval` field is used to specify the period to wait before reprocessing an AddonsLayer.
 Note that all AddonsLayers are reprocessed periodically.
 The period between reprocessing of all AddonsLayers defaults to one minute but can set using the `syncPeriod` value, see Configuration section above.

+The `timeout` field is used to set the period to wait for HelmReleases to be deployed before setting the AddonsLayer's status to failed.

 The `hold` setting can be used to prevent processing of the AddonsLayer.
 Set to `true` to enable this feature.
 ## Versions